cyclaero/cagconv/README.md

    `curl -O https://www.ncdc.noaa.gov/cag/global/time-series/globe/land_ocean/all/12/1880-2021.csv`

-3. Convert the YYYYMM date literals to decimal calendar years and write it out together with the temperature anomalies to the TSV foutput file:
+3. Convert the YYYYMM date literals to decimal years and write it out together with the temperature anomalies to the TSV foutput file:

     `./cagconv 1880-2021.csv gta-1880-2021.tsv`